From Marcos to Duterte: How Philippine presidents handled their health problems

 Much of the information about his condition comes from President himself, who would often announce what pained him during speeches.
 (READ: Duterte tells Cabinet medical results came back 'negative')

-Presidential Spokesperson Harry Roque (now on leave) said Duterte's health was still covered by rules on the confidentiality of health records because the Constitution only requires disclosure in the event of a “serious illness.” – Rappler.com
+Presidential Spokesperson Harry Roque (now on leave) said Duterte's health is still covered by rules on the confidentiality of health records because the Constitution only requires disclosure in the event of “serious illness.” – Rappler.com